-Though there has been steady progress in enrollment, including girls and members of poorer groups, problems of intermittent school attendance and school quality remain pervasive in the developing world.
+Though there has been steady progress in enrollment, including girls and members of low-income groups, problems of intermittent school attendance and school quality remain pervasive in low- and middle-income world.
 Previous studies showed that volunteers trained in remedial learning and NGO supported remedial teachers were effective in improving learning levels.
 But the potential to scale the results would be expanded if the same approach could be delivered through government schools using existing teachers.
 However, it is not clear whether, given a teacher who is unmotivated and lacking incentives and accountability, this approach will work.

-The ills of India's educational system are felt most acutely by the poor, especially in rural areas, where the vast majority still attend government-run public schools.
+The ills of India's educational system are felt most acutely by low-income households, especially in rural areas, where the vast majority still attend government-run public schools.
 Pratham, an educational NGO, has since 2005 produced an Annual Status of Education Report (ASER), which involves a short educational test administered to a large and representative sample of rural children in India.
 The report has shown large deficits in basic reading and math capabilities.
-For example, according to ASER 2008, 45 percent children in standards three to five cannot do subtraction and 33 percent cannot read a Standard One text.
+For example, according to ASER 2008, 45 percent of children in standards three to five cannot do subtraction and 33 percent cannot read a standard one text.